thulab/iot-benchmark/docs/DifferentTestModeConfig.md

 # 4. Regular test mode: Use system logging (single database) Benchmark configuration

-Assume that your IoTDB server IP is 192.168.130.9, and the test client server where you installed iot-benchmark has authorized access to the IoTDB server.
+Assume that your IoTDB server IP is 192.168.130.9, and the test client server where you installed IoT Benchmark has authorized access to the IoTDB server.

 The current version of information logging depends on iostat.
 Please make sure that iostat is installed in the IoTDB server.